 Physical Barriers To Communication

-A physical barriers to Communication is any obstacle or condition that prevents or hinders the effective exchange of information between two or more people.
+Physical barriers to Communication are any obstacle or condition that prevents or hinders the effective exchange of information between two or more people.
 This type of barrier can be tangible or intangible and can occur in various forms, such as distance, noise, environment, language, or technology.

 Physical communication barriers include the geographical distance between the sender and receiver, loud background noise, poor lighting or visual distractions, language differences, and malfunctioning equipment.